 Oleic acid might not account for olive oil's anti-cancer effects.
 In pure form, oleic acid has been shown to induce migration and proliferation of both hormone receptor positive (ER+/PR+) and triple negative breast cancer cells.
 These findings imply that the protective effect of olive oil may be due to other components of the oil and not the direct effect of oleic acid.
 The findings also argue against using highly refined olive oil.

 A number of studies have found that olive oil consumption (and monounsaturated oil consumption generally) is associated with a lower risk of breast cancer.
-For example, a prospective Swedish study found a lower risk of breast cancer for women after 50 with a high intake of monounsaturated fat compared to consumption of other types of fat.
+For example, a prospective Swedish study found a lower risk of breast cancer for women over 50 with a high intake of monounsaturated fat compared to consumption of other types of fat.
 A study of women in the Canary Islands found a lower risk of breast cancer for women in the highest quintile of monounsaturated fat consumption and even lower for those consuming mostly olive oil.
 Italian and Greek studies have also found that olive oil consumption is associated with a lower risk of breast cancer.

 One meta-analysis of data from 19 previous case-control studies found that the highest level of olive oil consumption was associated with approximately half the risk of developing breast cancer compared with the lowest intake level of intake.
 On the other hand, a large prospective study among women in Spain, Italy and Greece reported that women in the highest third of olive oil consumption had essentially the same risk of breast cancer as those in the lowest third.